The 12 Best Neighbourhoods in Melbourne, Australia

 South Yarra is in the thick of it.
 Perhaps an intimidating description for some.
 But don’t be afraid of its hustle and bustle.
 People converge in South Yarra for a reason.

 As host to Melbourne’s premier shopping strip, South Yarra sees many foot traffic each day.
-Some shoppers come looking to cop the latest styles in upmarket boutiques, whilst others dive into large shopping centres to immerse themselves in the experience.
+Some shoppers come looking to cop the latest styles in upmarket boutiques, whilst others dive into large shopping centers to immerse themselves in the experience.

 If shopping instead for a full stomach, the Prahan Market on Commercial Road beckons.

-St. Kilda
+St Kilda

 St Kilda is the bohemian heart of Melbourne and was my home for three months.